 |Athletics||Our intercollegiate teams—the Lions— play:

-Women’s - Basketball, Cross Country, Lacrosse, Tennis, and Volleyball.
+Women’s – Basketballopens in a new window, Cross Countryopens in a new window, Field Hockeyopens in a new window, Lacrosseopens in a new window, Socceropens in a new window, Tennisopens in a new window, and Volleyballopens in a new window.

 Men’s – Basketballopens in a new window, Cross Countryopens in a new window, Golfopens in a new window, Ice Hockeyopens in a new window, Lacrosseopens in a new window, Socceropens in a new window, and Tennisopens in a new window.